jdnorthrup/ripplezone19/README.md

 x need to have the graphs remembered in the parent patch somehow? x - rotating bank of fx x - clearing buffers
+- definitely do the carriers in ram
+- why is ripples sketch so much louder than the others for mic input?
+- set the light of the current sketch on startup
 - trim more samples, don't have fades in audio
 - recorders have some better persistence
 - more banks?